Jee-El/GCD-LCM-Calculator/README.md

 # Euclidean-algorithm
 **Note:** There is definitely a simpler method to implement it but this is what i've come up with so far.
-It's 1am so i'll try to improve it later.

 ## How to use it
 One way to use it is to copy the function code => press f12 => go to the console panel => paste it there => call it with gcd(a,b)